Metro Rail Repair Project

 - During construction, the rail schedule will change to the singletracking schedule, and you may be directed to board on a different platform than usual.
 Follow signs at the station.

 The big picture:

-- Between August 30, 2020 and March 2021, you can expect to see construction on the tracks between Allen-Medical Campus Station and University Station.
+- During 2021 you can expect to see construction on the tracks between Allen-Medical Campus Station and University Station.

 - As part of this important project, contractors will be replacing the rail, the concrete pads under the rail, and the fasteners (which connect the rail to the concrete pad).
 They will also do repairs on the tunnels and vents.

 - This is the first time since the Metro Rail was built that we have replaced this section of track.